james-a-rob/dynamic-github-header/README.md

-## Dynamic Readme
+## Dynamic Header Image for Github Readmes
-A setup of dynamic elements to make your Github README stand out.
+Make your Github README stand out.

 ## Warning!!!!
 This is Beta phase software.
 Expect bugs.